 1. Keep it in gear.

-2. Engage the brake lever lock.
+2. Engage the parking brake.

 3. Find something to block the rear tires.

 Stalling on a Hill

 If you use the right method for riding uphill, this shouldn't happen.
 But if you have a problem, do this: